Higher-order Lie bracket approximation and averaging of control-affine systems with application to extremum seeking: Introduction

 \subsection{Lie bracket approximation of control-affine systems}

 Many applications and real-world systems are natural to, and can be expressed in, control-affine formulation (systems that are linear in control inputs).
-A general class of control-affine systems \cite{labar2019newton} is given below:
+A general class of control-affine systems is given below:

 where $\bm{x} \in \mathbb{R}^n$ is the state space vector, $p_i\in (0,1)$, $\omega \in (0,\infty)$, $\bm{b}_0$ is the drift (uncontrolled) vector field of the system, $\bm{b}_i$ are the control vector fields, $u_i$ are the control inputs, $m \in Z^+$ is the number of control inputs, and $k_i \in Q_{>0}$ is a positive rational number.
-Control-affine systems characterize many systems such as but not limited to robotic, multi-agent, and flight dynamic systems \cite{DURR2013,bullo2019geometric,krstic2006zhang2007extremum,eisa2023}.
-They are also essential for the application of geometric control theory/methods \cite{bullo2019geometric} to analyze controllability, observability, and motion planning \cite{bullo2019geometric,sussmann1987general,hermann1977nonlinear}.
-In geometric control methods/analysis, the derivative operator called ``Lie bracket" is commonly utilized.
-A Lie bracket between the vector fields $\bm{b}_i\text{ and }\bm{b}_j$is defined as
+Control-affine systems characterize many systems including robotic, multi-agent, and flight dynamic systems \cite{DURR2013,bullo2019geometric,BoundedUpdateKrstic,eisa2023}.
+They are also essential for the application of geometric control theory and analysis \cite{bullo2019geometric,sussmann1987general,hermann1977nonlinear}.
+In geometric control, the derivative operator called ``Lie bracket'' is commonly utilized.
+A Lie bracket between the vector fields $\bm{b}_i\text{ and }\bm{b}_j$ is: